W3rni0/NahamCon_CTF_2020/readme.md

 Ö¢oåÇ\"àT^N@]XõêiùÔ1÷UWETR^DˆžbÿÑ\*á^VAAVCç¤nÿÌIô]RTLE[ZDÝ£yÉÃ/ÍXl]RTWN7
 ```

-We can see from the script that it uses DES, DES (Data Encryption Standard) is a type of symmetric cipher that was used in the 80s and the 90s as the standard cipher replaced by AES in the following years, it was invented by IBM with the help of the NSA (yeah that NSA) and in the 90s   people have discovered ways to crack the cipher in a metter of hours (22 hours and 15 minutes to be precise).\
+We can see from the script that it uses DES, DES (Data Encryption Standard) is a type of symmetric cipher that was used in the 80s and the 90s as the standard cipher replaced by AES in the following years, it was invented by IBM with the help of the NSA (yeah that NSA) and in the 90s   people have discovered ways to crack the cipher in a matter of hours (22 hours and 15 minutes to be precise).\
-This cipher also has a lot of weaknesses, one of those are the existence of weak keys, decryption and encrpytion with this keys have the same effect and so encrypting some data twice with the same weak key is equivalent to decryting the encryption and the ciphertext is equal to the original plaintext.
+This cipher also has a lot of weaknesses, one of those are the existence of weak keys, decryption and encryption with this keys have the same effect and so encrypting some data twice with the same weak key is equivalent to decrypting the encryption and the ciphertext is equal to the original plaintext.

-we can also notice that the cipher uses OFB mode of operation, in this mode the plaintext is splitted to blocks of 8 bytes and for each block of plaintext the mode encrypts the encryption of the previous block (in the case of the first block this mode encrypts IV) and xors the new encryption with the plaintext, in a visual representation:
+we can also notice that the cipher uses OFB mode of operation, in this mode the plaintext is split to blocks of 8 bytes and for each block of plaintext the mode encrypts the encryption of the previous block (in the case of the first block this mode encrypts IV) and xors the new encryption with the plaintext, in a visual representation:

 <p align="center">
   <img src="assets//images//december_1.png" style="background-color:white;" />